joshbrew/gptdocwriter/README.md

 # Specify the project name within the readme
 gptdocwriter --name gptdocwriter

-# Change the output format to another language, e.g. we could transpose files from one programming language to another
+# Change the output format to another extension than .md, e.g. we could transpose files from one programming language to another
 gptdocwriter --outputFormat .py

 # Adjust the readme content template